Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Experiments

 \subsection{Analysis on Multiple Buckets}

-As mentioned in Section \ref{ssec:multi-buckets}, we adopt the multi-bucket strategies to capture and represent multiple aspects of information.
-In order to verify the effectiveness of these multi-bucket strategies, we compare the performance of various strategies on the MSMARCO dev re-ranking set in Table \ref{table:multilayer}.

-For fair comparisons among them, we set the total dimensionality ($n$) and the number of non-zero dimensions ($k$) to be the same for all the strategies.
-In this experiment, we set $n$ to 49,152, $k$ to 480, and the number of buckets ($b$) for the multi-bucket strategies to 6.
-As a result, $n$ and $k$ are set to 8,192 and 80, respectively.
-For the horizontal bucket setting, we create each bucket on the 2nd, 4th, 6th, 8th, 10th, and 12th layers of BERT, whereas we create buckets on the 12th layer of BERT for the single-bucket and vertical bucket settings.
-For training the models, we only use 3\% of the MSMARCO Train Triples Small set.
-For the bucket weight tuning, we conducted a grid search on the top-1000 re-ranking dataset we built from the MSMARCO dataset (See Section \ref{sec::4.1_setting}).
-About the vertical bucket setting, we evaluate two types of implementation (Joint/Separate) introduced in \textit{Model Implementation}, Section \ref{sec::4.1_setting}.
+In order to verify the effectiveness of our bucketing strategy, we compare the performance of single and multi-bucket strategies in Table \ref{table:multilayer}.
+For a fair comparison, we set the total dimensionality ($n$) and the number of non-zero dimensions ($k$) to be the same for both of them.
+For the mutliple bucket setting, we create each bucket with the 2nd, 4th, 6th, 8th, 10th, and 12th layers of BERT, whereas the 12th layer of BERT is used for the single-bucket setting.
+For training, we only use 3\% of the MS MARCO Train Triples Small set.

-In Table \ref{table:multilayer}, we can observe that various strategies yield very different results.
-Comparing the single-bucket and multi-bucket strategies, the vertical bucket (Separate) setting of the multi-bucket outperforms the single-bucket setting, meaning that the multi-bucket is successful in capturing more useful information.
-However, the joint setting shows lower performance than the single-bucket.
-We believe that this is because the WTA layers in the joint setting interfere with each other during the training process.
-A special mechanism that can minimize the interference between WTA layers will solve the problem of the joint model, but we leave this as future work.

-Also, the horizontal setting of the multi-bucket shows very poor performance, which implies: 1) Given the same information source, it is advantageous to have one large bucket (e.g. $n=49,152$) than several smaller buckets (e.g. $n=8,192 * 6$), due to the disadvantages of the multiple buckets mentioned in Section \ref{ssec:multi-buckets}.
-Inherently, this eliminates the need of combining vertical and horizontal buckets.
-2) In order to maximize the utility of the multi-bucket strategy, it is necessary to carefully consider what information each bucket extracts.
-By extracting information from different BERT layers, the vertical bucket setting outperforms the single bucket setting, despite the disadvantages of the multi-bucket strategy (small $n$ for each bucket).
-This is also evident in the result of the bucket weight tuning.
-By controlling the weight of each bucket, we can further increase the performance of the vertical bucket setting.
-The bucket weight tuning yields the searched weights ($0.66:0.0:0.33:1.00:0.33:1.00$).

-The weight of each layer (bucket) according to the above bucket weight tuning gives us another intuition about the selection of BERT layers suitable for the IR task.
-We believe it is worthwhile to analyze why certain layers are more useful than others.
-As many previous studies including Jo et al. \cite{jo-myaeng-2020-roles} have discovered, each BERT layer models information of a different granularity; a lower layer focuses more on syntactic while the upper layer focuses more on semantic information.
-By incorporating this, we can interpret the above weight as following: crucial to IR tasks are not only the last layer that contains well-refined semantics (which makes a good use of the powerful transformer model) but also the low- and mid-level lexical and syntactic information.